Sarah Ferguson Allegedly Had To Leave Balmoral Because Of Prince Philip

-It’s not a secret that Prince Philip is no fan of Prince Andrew’s ex, Sarah Ferguson, but the Duke of Edinburgh reportedly won’t be under the same rook with her.
+It’s not a secret that Prince Philip is no fan of Prince Andrew’s ex, Sarah Ferguson, but the Duke of Edinburgh reportedly won’t be under the same roof with her.
 For that reason, Ferguson had to leave Balmoral early even though she planned to stay for the rest of the week.

 The Daily Mail reported that Prince Philip turned up early for his summer vacation in Scotland, forcing the Duchess of York to head back to England, even though Prince Andrew and their daughters are there with Queen Elizabeth.